khonsulabs/bonsaidb/crates/bonsaidb/crate-docs.md

 - `server-instrument`: Enables instrumenting with `tracing`.
 - `server-pem`: Enables the ability to install a certificate using the PEM format.
 - `server-websockets`: Enables `WebSocket` support.
+- `server-password-hashing`: Enables the ability to use password authentication using Argon2.

 ### Client for accessing a `BonsaiDb` server